narf9995/CARPS/README.md

   - ages 5 and up with an adult
   - open, modular, easy to homebrew
   - online, cross-platform, cheap to print
+  - small & open file formats
+  - treated like an open-source code project

 ## Introduction